Traveling Outside the United States?

 Documents F-2 and J-2 dependents should carry when traveling outside the United States:

-A visa in your passport issued by from a U.S. consulate does not determine how long you can remain in the U.S. Therefore; you may stay in the U.S. beyond the expiration date of a visa as long as the visa document (Form I-20 or Form DS-2019) remains valid.
-Once your U.S. visa has expired and you travel outside the U.S., you must obtain a new visa before you can return to the U.S.
+A visa in your passport issued by a U.S. consulate does not determine how long you can remain in the United States.
+Therefore; you may stay in the U.S. beyond the expiration date of a visa as long as the visa document (Form I-20 or Form DS-2019) remains valid.
+Once your U.S. visa has expired and you travel outside the U.S., you must obtain a new visa before you can return to the United States.

 As a service to students, OIA can provide a confirmation of immigration status letter for the visa renewal process.

-It is not possible to renew a visa in the U.S. visas are issued only by a U.S. consul in a U.S. embassy or consulate outside the U.S.
+It is not possible to renew a visa within the U.S. Visas are issued only by a U.S. consul in a U.S. embassy or consulate located outside the United States.